amitjoy/aspecio/README.md

 ### A simple example

 Here is a Declarative Services component that will be woven by Aspecio using our `CountingAspect` declared earlier.
-Again, you can see that we use a custom service property annotation, `@Weave`, that is picked-up by the [BND Declarative Services Annotation Property Plugin](https://github.com/lambdacube/bnd-dsap-plugin).

 ```java
 @Component